Education of Hawaiian Youths Abroad

-Education of Hawaiian Youths Abroad was a government-funded educational program that commenced April 1, 1880, during the reign of King Kalākaua, to help students further their educations beyond the institutions available in Hawaii at that time.
+Education of Hawaiian Youths Abroad was a government-funded educational program that commenced April 1, 1880, during the reign of King Kalākaua, to help students further their educations beyond the institutions available in Hawaii at that time and to prepare and train them as future leaders of the Hawaiian Kingdom.
 Students were personally selected by Kalākaua, based upon family background and academic excellence.
-All living accommodations and expenses were taken care of for chosen students enrolled in a foreign university or apprenticed outside of the kingdom of Hawaii to learn a trade.
+All living accommodations and expenses were taken care of for chosen students enrolled in a foreign university or apprenticed outside of the kingdom.

 History

-The Education of Hawaiian Youths Abroad program commenced April 1, 1880.
+The Education of Hawaiian Youths Abroad program began with the legislative assembly of 1880, when it was proposed by Robert Hoapili Baker, who was then in the lower house of the legislature of the kingdom, representing the Kona district of Oahu, and a supporter of Kalākaua.
+The program commenced April 1, 1880.
 Further appropriations for the program were $30,000 in 1882, $25,000 in 1884, and $30,000 in 1886, for an aggregate total of $100,000 investment in the program.

 Between 1880 and 1887, five young Hawaiians, four boys and one girl, were sent to study in Italy.
 The first group of students were Robert Napuʻuako Boyd, Robert William Wilcox and James Kaneholo Booth, leaving Honolulu on August 30, 1880, under the guardianship of Celso Caesar Moreno.
 Kalākaua wanted them to be sent to a Prussian military academy; however, once in Prussia, Moreno decided the designated school did not have the structure Kalākaua had in mind.
 The three young men were eventually enrolled at three different academies in Livorno, Turin and Naples, respectively.
 On September 15, 1884, Booth died of cholera at his school.
 The second group of two students were sent to the Military Academy of Turin in 1887 to prepare for a career in the cultural arts.
 August Hering was a student in sculpture, while Maile Nowlein, daughter of Colonel Samuel Nowlein, studied art and music.
 Both were guests at Wilcox's wedding to Baronessa Gina Sobrero.